Background

 Detector

-The LDs use schottky diode detectors which need to be DC biased.
+The LDs use Schottky diode detectors which need to be DC

-the output is high and the VSWR is too high.
-The bias current is
+high and the VSWR is too high.
+The bias current is set

-set by a resistor in the box on the end of the LD that also contains
+by a resistor in the box on the end of the LD that also

-the output connector and a solder terminal for the bias voltage.
+contains the output connector and a solder terminal for the

 The detector has 4 main parts:

-one or two quarter wave transmission lines for impedance matching.
+diode and one or two quarter wave transmission lines for

 Log Video Amplifiers

-The log video amplifier was made by Itek using all discrete
+The log video amplifier was made by Itek IATI) using all

-connection and the DC power supply input and output are on the 5 card
+DC power supply input and output are on the 5 card edge

 terms of video bandwidth and noise as well as logging range.